jonathan-odonnell/milestone-project-3/testing.md

 3. Verify that if there are no reviews text appears informing the user that they haven't written any reviews yet.
     - Outcome: Pass

-4. Verify that if the user clicks on a review's edit link, they are taken to that review's edit review page.
+4. Verify that if the user clicks on a review's edit icon, they are taken to that review's edit review page.
     - Outcome: Pass

-5. Verify that if the user clicks on a review's delete link, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
+5. Verify that if the user clicks on a review's delete icon, the review is deleted, the product's ratings are updated, the page reloads and a toast appears informing the user that the review has been successfully deleted.
     - Outcome: Pass

 6. Verify that if there are more than 10 results in the reviews list, pagination links are displayed and when the user clicks on a link, cards for the reviews in the relevant positions in the reviews list are displayed.